yan4ik/paper_notes/related_pins_at_pinterest.md

 Shortcomings of previous approches:
  * heuristic score did not attempt to maximize board co-occurence.
- * rare pins did not have manu candidates.
+ * rare pins did not have many candidates.

 To address these limitations we moved to generating candidates at serving time through an online traversal of the board-to-pin graph.